-Greetings!
-You have made the first step into one of the most interesting topics: Partial Discharge (PD)!
+Greetings, thank you for taking this important step to discovering more about partial discharge (PD) measurements and analysis!
 Among a broad range of insulation tests, PD measurements are used to detect localized defects and anomalies within electrical insulation systems.
-Introduced to the power industry several decades ago, the measurements were mainly performed in the factories and during the R&D processes.
-In the last two decades, significant technology advances were made allowing PD measurements to be performed consistently both in the factory and in the field, at different stages in the service life of many medium-voltage (MV) and high-voltage (HV) apparatus.
+PD measurements were introduced to the power industry several decades ago; the measurements were mainly performed in the factories and during the R&D processes.
+In the last two decades, significant technological advances were made, allowing PD measurements to be performed consistently both in the factory and in the field, at different stages in the service life of many medium-voltage (MV) and high-voltage (HV) apparatus.

 The goal of this PD Bulletin is to increase awareness toward PD measurements and provide a platform of unbiased technical references on the topic of partial discharge.
 The content of the PD bulletin will be constantly updated and will cover many aspects of PD measurements for a wide range of MV and HV assets.

-We encourage you to give us your feedback on our new PD Bulletin and make suggestions on the content you would like to see.
+We encourage you to give us your feedback on our new PD Bulletin and make suggestions you would like to see.
 The PD bulletin team whole heartily welcomes you!

 Join our mailing list to stay up-to-date when new information is released.
 As this content is focused on applications within Canada and the US, we ask only North American customers to join the newsletter.
 We welcome anyone to view the page.